centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 ```

 Run it as shown previously.
 Alternatively, run `jbang SimpleServiceMainFuturization@centiservice` ([file w/comments](https://github.com/centiservice/mats3-jbang/blob/main/jbang/simple/SimpleService.java)) (note that this
-catalog-variant makes three such calls).
+catalog-variant makes three such calls: First a single like above, sync wait, and then two in parallel).

 If you want to avoid the logging, to more clearly see the `System.out` reply, you may invoke it using the `-Dwarn`
 switch, as such: `jbang -Dwarn SimpleServiceCall.java`, or from the